Tales from the Hood (song)

+Ol' Dirty Bastard and director Rusty Cundieff make cameo appearances in the video.

 Stetsasonic member Bobby Simmons produced the remix entitled the Pink Eye remix which appeared as the second track on the single.
 The single's B-side was the Kurupt-produced "I'm Talkin' to Myself", which is another track from the soundtrack, performed by NME and Grench the Mean 1.

-The song was "chopped and screwed" and mixed by DJ Screw on the mixtape Diary of the Originator released in 1999.
+The song was "chopped and screwed" and mixed by DJ Screw on the mixtape Codeine Fiend released in 1995.